IBM/ansible-power-aix-oracle/README.md

 ```
   $ ssh 'root@p227n241'
 ```
+Note: You can also mention the username and password in inventory file instead of ssh equivalence.
+If you are using Ansible Controller(Tower), you can save the credentials.

 ## 3. Preparing to run the oracle playbook

    * Download the Oracle AIX playbook ansible collection from ansible galaxy or github.